lesterchan/wp-sweep/README.md

 ## Changelog
 ### 1.0.12
-* NEw: Bump to WordPress 4.9
+* NEW: Bump to WordPress 4.9
 * NEW: Update README to incompatible plugins

 ### 1.0.10